facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 ### Requirements

-React Native is supposed to work with the AppDelegate.
-Sadly it does not supports the SceneDelegate pattern as of today, but we are getting closer to it.
+React Native is supposed to work with the `AppDelegate`.
+Sadly it does not supports the `SceneDelegate` pattern as of today.

-The following part assumes that you don't have a SceneDelegate and that your application AppDelegate looks like this:
+The following part assumes that your `AppDelegate` looks like this:

 <Tabs groupId="ios-language" queryString defaultValue={constants.defaultAppleLanguage} values={constants.appleLanguages}>
 <TabItem value="objc">